dynamsoft-docs/camera-enhancer-docs-mobile/programming/ios/primary-api/camera-enhancer.md

 **Return Value**

-A CGPoint (coordinate measured in dp) converted from the video CGPoint measured in dp.
+A CGPoint (coordinate measured in pt) converted from the video CGPoint measured in pt.

 **Code Snippet**